ankaAR/bestiario5e/_creatures/lich.md

 ***Turn Resistance.*** The lich has advantage on saving throws against any effect that turns undead.

-### Actions
+### Acciones

-***Paralyzing Touch.*** Melee Spell Attack: +12 to hit, reach 5 ft., one creature.
+***Paralyzing Touch.*** Melee Spell Attack: +12 al ataque, alcance 5 ft., one creature.
 Hit: 10 (3d6) cold damage.
 The target must succeed on a DC 18 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-### Legendary Actions
+### Acciones Legendarias

 The lich can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 The lich regains spent legendary actions at the start of its turn.